 Buying within a brand can be simple because you just need to pinpoint what you like, and Lavazza makes it easy to do so.
 As they are known for their espresso, you really can’t go wrong with either the Super Crema or the Gran Espresso.

 The way you shop for coffee depends on the type of coffee drinker you are.
 If you only drink espresso, you’ll be fine with the Gran Espresso.
 If you want to switch it up without changing beans, then we recommend the Super Crema, as it works equally well in drip and espresso machines.

 And of course, we can’t forget about the people who like a lighter morning cup.
 Lavazza has it all, so you will be thrilled with their Qualita Oro.

 When you buy a bag of Lavazza, you’re buying a piece of Italian history — a family business turned into a national one.
-Whether you choose our top pick, the dark and well-balanced Super Crema, or the Gran Crema, which we find to be perfect for espresso, you can count on the fact that something good will happen when you put these beans into your machine.
+Whether you choose our top pick, the dark and well-balanced Super Crema, or the smoky, complex Gran Espresso, you can count on the fact that something good will happen when you put these beans into your machine.